Children’s First Eye Test – How Young Is Too Young?

 Most schools will have a nurse in-house who might perform vision screenings on the students.
 Keep in mind that a vision screening performed by your pediatrician or the school nurse is not a complete eye exam.
-These screenings are designed to alert parents to the possibility of a visual problem, but they should not take the place of a visit to an eye care professional.
+These screenings are designed to alert parents to the possibility of a visual problem.
+But, they should not take the place of a visit to an eye care professional.
 That’s why you shouldn’t rely on schools to give your child their first eye test.

-There are some signs you can watch for at home as well that may point to vision problems:
+Here are some signs you can watch for at home that may point to vision problems.
+Does your child…

-- Routinely sit too close to the television
+- Routinely sit too close to the television?

-- If they often rub their eyes while reading or watching television
+- Often rub their eyes while reading or watching television?

-- If they complain about not being able to see the words in a book clearly
+- Complain about not being able to see the words in a book clearly?

-- If they hold books and papers at arms reach to read them
+- Hold books and papers at an arms-reach to read them?

-If you answered yes to any of these, it could mean that your child may be experiencing difficulty with their vision.
-If you notice these signs take them in for an eye exam.
-When children are very young they may not be able to explain to you what problems they are having seeing.
-If the vision problem is something they were born with then they don’t realize that it is a problem.
+If you answered yes to any of these, it could mean that your child is having trouble with their vision.
+Take them in for an eye exam.
+When children are very young, they can’t explain to you what problems they are having.
+If the vision problem is something they were born with, then they don’t realize that it’s a problem.
 They have never seen clearly so they don’t realize that anything is wrong.
 That’s why noticing abnormal behavior when they read or look at objects in the distance is so important.
 You must detect a problem in their vision for them.
 Get them into their first eye test early!

 Some Steps You Can Take to Avoid Eye Problems in the Future